Yucca brevifolia: Growth and development

-The evergreen leaves are dark green, linear, bayonet-shaped, 15–35 cm long, and 7–15 mm broad at the base, tapering to a sharp point; they are borne in a dense spiral arrangement at the apex of the stems.
+The evergreen leaves are dark green, linear, bayonet-shaped, 15 to 35 cm long, and 7 to 15 mm broad at the base, tapering to a sharp point; they are borne in a dense spiral arrangement at the apex of the stems.
 The leaf margins are white and serrated.

-Flowers typically appear from February to late April, in panicles 30–55 cm tall and 30–38 cm broad, the individual flowers erect, 4–7 cm tall, with six creamy white to green tepals.
+Flowers typically appear from February to late April, in panicles 30 to 55 cm tall and 30 to 38 cm broad, the individual flowers erect, 4 to 7 cm tall, with six creamy white to green tepals.
 The tepals are lanceolate and are fused to the middle.
-The fused pistils are 3 cm tall and the stigma cavity is surrounded by lobes.
+The fused pistils are 3 cm tall, and the stigma cavity is surrounded by lobes.
 The semi-fleshy fruit that is produced is green-brown, elliptical, and contains many flat seeds.
 Joshua trees usually do not branch until after they bloom (though branching may also occur if the growing tip is destroyed by the yucca-boring weevil), and they do not bloom every year.
 Like most desert plants, their blooming depends on rainfall at the proper time.
 They also need a winter freeze before they bloom.

 Once they bloom, the flowers are pollinated by the yucca moth (Tegeticula synthetica), which spreads pollen while laying eggs inside the flower.
 The larvae feed on the seeds, but enough seeds remain to reproduce.
 The Joshua tree is also able to actively abort ovaries in which too many eggs have been produced.